palform/palform/packages/blog-docs/blog/2024-11-28-google-forms-security/index.md

 # Struggling to get leads?
 Your lead gen forms might be to blame...

 We get it.
 You're using Google Forms to collect data from your leads and customers, but something just isn't right.
-Your conversion rates are low, the forms look unprofessional, and it's a pain to integrate with any other platforms.
-Leads inexplicably avoid engaging, and you're getting more desperate searching for answers.
+Your **conversion rates are low**, the forms look **unprofessional**, and it's a **pain to integrate** with any other platforms.
+Leads inexplicably avoid engaging, and you're getting more **desperate searching for answers**.

 But there's literally hundreds of competing form builders on the market, and the options are just super overwhelming.
 The costs of the high-quality alternatives are exorbitant which doesn't help when you're already struggling to make a profit.